Oshawa Executive Airport

 The Oshawa Executive Airport is open seven days a week, 365 days a year.
 However, to minimize noise for residents, flight restrictions are in place to limit operations to police, medical, industrial flights, and Oshawa-based aircraft returning to the airport during certain hours.

-Airport highlights
+Airport Highlights

 - The Oshawa Executive Airport maintains a strong commitment to being a good community neighbour with voluntary flight restrictions from 10:30 p.m. to 6:30 a.m.